Skip to main content

 How are portfolio management services different from mutual funds?

-Mutual funds are more accessible, with lower entry points and standardised management, making them suitable for a broader range of investors.
+Mutual funds are more accessible, with lower entry points and standardised management.
 SIPs in mutual funds can start at just Rs.
 500. Investors can use a SIP mutual fund calculator for help with planning their investments.
-PMS provides greater flexibility and control, while mutual funds offer simplicity and ease of access.
+PMS provides greater flexibility and control alongside professional management but require a higher minimum investment amount.

 What is the minimum investment amount for PMS?

-The minimum investment amount for PMS is Rs.
-50 lakhs.
+SEBI guidelines dictate that the minimum investment amount for PMS is Rs.
+50 lakh.

 Can I invest in both PMS and mutual funds?